grame-cncm/faustdoc/src/workshops/2020-04-10-faust-juce.md

 ```

 That's it for the `PluginProcessor`!
-Easy isn't it ;)?
+Easy, isn't it?
 Now, let's add a basic interface to control this synth.

-We add a series of sliders, button, and labels to the private section of `MonoSynthAudioProcessorEditor` in `PluginEditor.h`:
+We add a series of sliders, buttons, and labels to the private section of `MonoSynthAudioProcessorEditor` in `PluginEditor.h`:

 ```
 private: